dberzano/cloud-torino-doc/vaf_guide.md

 "token" using the web browser and the provided link.

-### Configuration file: choose the AliRoot version
+### Configuration file: choose the AliRoot Core or AliPhysics version

-Once you are connected via SSH to the Virtual Analysis Facility you are in an environment where all the AliRoot versions available on the Grid can be used.
+Once you are connected via SSH to the Virtual Analysis Facility you are in an environment where all the AliRoot Core and AliPhysics versions available on the Grid can be used.

-To select which AliRoot version to use, edit the file `~/.vaf/vaf.conf` and set the following variable appropriately:
+To select which AliRoot Core version to use, edit the file `~/.vaf/vaf.conf` and set the following variable appropriately:

+    export VafAliRootVersion='v5-06-02'

+If you want to use AliPhysics instead:

-    export VafAliRootVersion='v5-05-77-AN'
+    export VafAliPhysicsVersion='vAN-20150129'

+Please note that:

+*   if you export **only** `VafAliRootVersion`, AliPhysics and all of its variables will not be available;
+*   if you export `VafAliPhysicsVersion`, the variable `VafAliRootVersion` will be ignored, as the appropriate AliRoot Core version will be automatically selected as a dependency.

 In case this file does not exist (for instance if it is the first) time you connect) just run: